Genuine Multipartite Nonlocality sharing under sequential measurement: Sharing of genuine multipartite nonlocality by multiple Alices

 \subsection{Unilateral Sharing of Multipartite Nonlocality}

 We investigate the simultaneous sharing of multipartite nonlocality when multiple observers (Alice's) sequentially measure their respective parts of a quantum system.
 Specifically, we focus on the simplest multipartite scenario involving four qubits and extend our findings to \( n \)-qubit systems.
-Consider a four-qubit system, where Alice\(^1\) and $ B_2, B_3, B_4 $ performs measurements on their respective copies of the GHZ state.
-The correlations of the corresponding Bell-type inequality is given by:
+Consider a four-qubit system, where Alice\(^1\) and $ B_2, B_3, B_4 $ performs measurements on their respective copies of the GHZ state.\\ We show that, with a proper choice of measurement settings, the expectation values among Alice$ ^{1} $ and the remaining parties in the four-qubit system can be obtained as